Performance Opportunities for Youth

 Mini Mud Variety Show

 As a way of furthering our mission of serving youth in the region, each year Chandler offers area youth an opportunity to perform on the main stage in a supportive and encouraging environment.
 Mini Mud was developed in 2007 in response to overwhelming interest in Chandler’s intergenerational Mud Season Variety Show.
 All featured performers are students up to 18 years of age.
 Students also provide important technical support backstage and serve as emcees for the production.
-For more information about ways to participate in this popular annual event that celebrates the talent of area youth, please contact Chandler’s Community Outreach Manager Betsy Cantlin at 802-431-0204 or email@example.com.
+For more information about ways to participate in this popular annual event that celebrates the talent of area youth, please contact Chandler’s board president Janet Watton at 802-728-9402 or by email.

 Other Opportunities for Youth

 Chandler has earned a regional reputation for its student technical theater program.
-Under the direction of Chandler's Technical Director Emily Crosby, students in grades 7-12 learn valuable technical theater skills that are put to use supporting a full season of performances at Chandler Music Hall.
+Under the direction of Chandler’s Technical Director Seth Stoddard, students in grades 9-12 learn valuable technical theater skills which are put to use supporting a full season of performances at Chandler Music Hall.
 Many past participants have gone into successful careers in technical theater.

 The skills that these students learn in their work at Chandler are valuable outside the theater as well.
+The level of commitment varies and can be tailored to fit each student’s schedule.
+Self-motivation is required.
 Some kids volunteer 10 hours, others put in more than 500 hours each season.
-Self-motivation is required, but when students demonstrate commitment, the rewards are great.
-In addition to mechanical and technical work, they learn leadership skills, responsibility, time management and teamwork.
+In addition to mechanical and technical work, students learn leadership skills, responsibility, time management, and teamwork.

-For more information about this program, please contact Emily Crosby at 802-279-2321 or by email at .
+For more information about this program, please contact Seth by e-mail.